dpadGuy/UwUTools-OldRepo/README.md

 **UwUTools is a apps launcher which gives you the ability of downloading apps in one place and also everything portable, which means you can download software withouth requiring admin privileges**

-**The tool can be used everywhere such as your own computer, on a school computer, on your favourite cloud gaming services and much more**
+**The tool can be used everywhere such as your own computer, a school computer, on your favourite cloud gaming services and much more**

 [![Join our Discord Server](https://img.shields.io/badge/Discord-Join%20our%20server-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/GmnFnC3VkN)